f-okd/node-mongo-rest-boiletplate/README.md

   }
 - Because the forgotPassword route has appended a resetToken to the user document, we can rehash the plaintext token sent in the request params and look for the user document that has a matching hashed token.
 - If the token is not expired we change the user's password and reset their resetToken properties
+- When the NODE_ENV environment variable = "development", it will use nodemailer and then all outgoing emails will be show in your nodemailer inbox, but not actually be sent to the address specified.
+- However when the NODE_ENV environment variable = "production", it will use sendgrid as the email service.
+(I recommend choosing another service, as sendgrid can be hard for hobbyists to get started with.
+However I've provided the template code to support it based on their documentation)
+- You could extend this and send html in the email body instead of plain text.

 ```
 export const resetPassword = AsyncErrorHandler(